goravel/docs/security/authentication.md

 ## Generate Token Using User

-You can generate a Token by Model, there is no extra configuration if the model uses `orm.Model`, otherwise, you need to configure Tag on the model primary key field, for example:
+You can generate a token by Model, there is no extra configuration if the model uses `orm.Model`, otherwise, you need to configure Tag on the model primary key field, for example:

 ```go
 type User struct {